Zentralblatt MATH (zbMATH) is the world’s most comprehensive and longest-running abstracting and reviewing service in pure and applied mathematics.

 Citation counts in zbMATH are often lower than those provided by other services.
 Firstly, zbMATH is focused on peer-reviewed, mathematical research contributions only, so references from journals outside our scope or from preprints are not counted.
 Secondly, the author disambiguation excludes falsely contributed documents from the analysis.

 Due to this high data quality and the comprehensive coverage of the world's mathematical literature the citation numbers provided by zbMATH very reliably reflect the specific impact of your research within the mathematical community.

-Moreover, our reference recognition is improved continuously.
-Currently we have more than 10 million linked references.
+Moreover, our reference recognition is continuously being improved.
+Currently we have more than 11 million linked references.